ilios/ilios/INSTALL.md

 ## <a name="troubleshooting"></a>Troubleshooting

-If you followed all of the instructions in this document and STILL cannot get Ilios to work correctly, here are some things to verify/try:
+If you've followed all of the instructions in this document and are still unable to get Ilios work properly, here are some things to try and/or verify:

-1. Using SELinux? - If you're attempting to run Ilios on a system that has SELinux enabled and running, you may need to run the following commands in order to allow your webserver to connect to your database:
+1. Using SELinux? - If you are attempting to run Ilios on a system that has SELinux enabled and running, you may need to run the following commands in order to allow your webserver to connect to your database:
  ```bash
  setsebool -P httpd_can_network_connect 1
  setsebool -P httpd_can_network_connect_db 1